 - Birt-Hogg-Dubé Syndrome (Genetics of Kidney Cancer [Renal Cell Cancer]).

 - Bloom Syndrome (Genetics of Skin Cancer).

-- Breast/Ovarian Cancer, Hereditary (Genetics of Breast and Ovarian Cancer).
+- Breast/Gynecologic Cancers, Hereditary (Genetics of Breast and Gynecologic Cancers).

 - Colon Cancer, Hereditary Nonpolyposis or Lynch Syndrome (Genetics of Colorectal Cancer).